Purav51/Platformania/README.md

 - Main menu and startup screen
 - Final score summary showing maximum achievable score
 - Enemy combat using projectile attacks
-- additional feature planned: new enemy type, secret level inspired from path of pain (Hollow knight)
+- new added feature: new enemy type, secret level with new type of collectable coin.

 Technologies:
 - Unity 6000.3.9f1